rackerlabs/support-how-to/content/retired-articles/generate-a-csr-with-openssl.md

     yum install openssl openssl-devel

-To check whether OpenSSL is installed in a Debian or Ubuntu system, run the following
+To check whether OpenSSL is installed in a Debian or Ubuntu operating system, run the following
 command:

     dpkg -l |grep openssl